MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 | View user details | `read:user:confluence` | To access individual user details to support permissions

 5. Click **Save**.
 6. Navigate to `Authorization` from the navigation pane on the left.
-Add the callback URL `https://gcs.office.com/v1.0/admin/oauth/callback` and save the changes.
+Add the callback URL, for **M365 Enterprise**: `https://gcs.office.com/v1.0/admin/oauth/callback`, for **M365 Government**: `https://gcsgcc.office.com/v1.0/admin/oauth/callback` and save the changes.
 7. Navigate to `Settings` from the navigation pane on left.
 You will get the `Client ID` and `Secret` from this page.

 On registering the app with the details above, you'll get the **Client ID** and **Secret**.
 Complete the connection settings step using these.